CommonRoad/commonroad-drivability-checker/doc/installation.rst

 .. code-block:: bash

-    $ brew install eigen
+    $ brew install eigen cmake eigen boost

 On macOS, it is also necessary to install the OpenMP library manually.
-The version of the library must correspond to the version of the Apple C++ compiler installed on your Mac (g++ --version).
-One can download the corresponding version of the library from https://mac.r-project.org/openmp/
+The version of the OpenMP library must correspond to the version of the Apple C++ compiler currently installed on your Mac (g++ --version).
+One can download the corresponding version of the library from https://mac.r-project.org/openmp/ and follow the installation instructions.

 The following third party libraries are included as submodules: